Local: The Proposed Extension to the Blue House Roundabout in Newcastle U. Tyne

 The Blue House Roundabout: Reconsidered

 The original plans for a new roundabout are now being re-considered.
-Policy should now address the fundamental market failures associated with private motor transport rather than tackling relatively minor issues such as limited vehicle idling at junctions.
+Policy should now address the fundamental market failures associated with private motor transport rather than tackling less significant issues such as limited vehicle idling at junctions.
 Market failures, in the market for transport, occur when motorists imposes external costs on society.
 These costs include motor vehicle accidents, widespread air pollution and the contribution towards climate disruption.
 An expanded Blue House Roundabout, in Newcastle, would also lead to a social cost with the disappearance of green space and the loss of a valuable urban amenity.

 Three Market Failures: Road accidents, Air Pollution and Climate Change

 In 2015, the death per million population rate was still at 27 road deaths for every 1 million Great Britain residents.
 There were 1,730 reported road deaths in 2015.
 Motor vehicles are a major source of air pollution in the United Kingdom with a damaging impact on the health of people.
 Cars are also a major cause of climate change which could more accurately be described as climate disruption.
 Cars account for 22% of total UK emissions of carbon dioxide which is a major contributor to climate change.

 These arguments provide some of the evidence for reducing road traffic in Newcastle and across Britain.
 If the aim of policy is reduce (1) car accidents, (2) air pollution and (3) climate change then a policy of reducing car usage would be helpful.
 A policy which attempts to decrease car use would mitigate the three main concerns, to a greater extent, than a reduction in vehicle idling from building a larger roundabout.

 An Economic Defence of the Railways